 IBM’s Institute for Business Value Blockchain interviewed 200 healthcare executives and found 16% of them are willing to deploy a commercial blockchain solution.

-Blockchain will have a considerable impact on patient’s record sharing, billing and medical research.
+Blockchain will have a considerable impact on a patient’s record sharing, billing, and medical research.

 Blockchain enabled patient health record management solution

 Healthcare blockchain solution can be divided into five primary modules:

 2. Data Enrichment